Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 • Private return water taxi service from Alder Bay

-• Your own private tent with a simple bed (no linens) and pillow (based on double occupancy if you are traveling with another person)
+• Your own private tent with a bed, linens, and a pillow (based on double occupancy if you are traveling with another person)

 • Your designated composting toilet with a sink/wash area